Those doinks aren’t going to smoke themselves, and you might as well watch some damn good Netflix movies while you’re at it.

 A lot of questions come to mind when you’re high.
 Am I high right now?
 Wait, how did I get this high?
 What should I watch?
 More importantly, what should I eat?
 I wonder what my grade-school crush is doing with their life right now.
 I wonder what I’m doing with my life right now.
 Why is the “p” in pterodactyl silent?
 Is water wet itself, or does it just make things wet?
 What really happened to the lost colony of Roanoke?

-We can’t really help with the vast majority of those questions, but we do have some answers for what you should watch while you’re high.
-We’ve compiled the best movies to watch on Netflix when you’re stoned.
+We can’t really help with the vast majority of those questions, but we do have some answers for what you should watch on Netflix (US) while you’re high.
+We've also compiled the best shows to watch when you're stoned, the best action movies, best comedies, and best documentaries on Netflix, movies to watch when you're tripping, the best movies to watch when you're heartbroken, the finest Oscar-nominated movies new to Netflix, and movies on Netflix that pass the Bechdel test, so you have options if you're a picky stoner.
 Enjoy, where it's legal to do so, of course.

 Stanley Kubrick’s final film is a paranoid sex drama filled with as many strange symbols and interpretations as a Hieronymus Bosch painting—but that’s not why it’s on this list.
 In all likelihood, you’ll never get a chance to smoke a joint with Nicole Kidman and Tom Cruise.
 This is as close as it gets to doing that.

 Cai Guo-Qiang is a Chinese conceptual artist who paints using exploding fireworks.
 Sky Ladder is a mesmerizing documentary about his bombastic creations, focusing primarily on his quest to build a thousand-foot floating ladder of gunpowder and light it on fire.
 Burn one and let your head explode as the artist attempts to build his enormous stairway to heaven.